 Google Drive makes it convenient for teams to work together on documents or presentations in real-time, eliminating multiple versions and sending documents back and forth.

-Teams can organize files across Drive folders with newly enhanced file searching filters that help team members locate files even quicker.
+Teams can organize files across drive folders with newly enhanced file searching filters that help team members locate files even quicker.

 Managers can create templates, keep track of document changes and leave comments for easier collaboration.